 Whereas in the ideal restoration, the transfer of power from old to new regime is as predictable and seamless as any electoral transition.
 With all rites, procedures and rituals correct down to the fringe on the Grand Lama’s robe, the Armani suits on his Uzi-toting bodyguards, and the scrimshaw on the yak-butter skull-candle he lights and blows out three times while chanting “Obama!
 Obama!
-Llama Alpaca Obama!”, the Heavenly Grand Council releases itself from the harsh bonds of existence, identifies its successor, asks all employees to remove their personal belongings from their offices, and instructs senior eunuchs to report for temporary detention.
+Llama Alpaca Obama!”
+The Heavenly Grand Council releases itself from the harsh bonds of existence, identifies its successor, asks all employees to remove their personal belongings from their offices, and instructs senior eunuchs to report for temporary detention.

 Obviously, we live in America and we have no Grand Lama.
 However, our government has a clear procedure for 100% legal closure: it can pass a constitutional amendment which terminates the Constitution.
-While it would be foolish to insist on this level of legal purity, it would be crass to not aspire to it.
+While it would be foolish to insist on this level of legal purity, it would be crass not to aspire to it.

 But let’s acquire a little neutral distance by saying that we live in Plainland, we are presently ruled by Plaingov, and we wish to replace it with Plaincorp.
 The transition should be a total reset: the policies, personnel and procedures of Plaincorp have nothing in common, except by coincidence, with the operations of Plaingov.
 Of course, Plaincorp inherits Plaingov’s assets, but with a completely new decision framework.
 Arbitrary restructuring can be expected.

 For obvious reasons, I prefer the word reset.
-But English does have a word for a discontinuous transition in sovereignty: coup.
+But English does have a word (borrowed from French) for a discontinuous transition in sovereignty: coup.
 Not every coup is a reset, but every reset is a coup.
 The French meaning, a blow or strike, is a perfect shorthand for a discontinuous transition of sovereignty.
 If this transition involves a complete replacement of the sovereign decision structure, it is a reset.
 For example, if Plaingov’s military initiates a reset, as obviously it will always have the power to, we would be looking at a military reset.

 I am not a high-ranking military officer and I doubt you are either, and if the military reset is the only possible transition structure neither of us has much to contribute.
 While in my opinion just about every country on earth today would benefit from a transition to military government, the whole point of a military coup is that unless you are actually a member of the General Staff, your opinion doesn’t matter.
 So why should we care?
 It is hard to be interested in the matter.